✦ Scandinavian-inspired design, curated for modern living

 Energy Efficiency

 Energy efficiency matters because a small AC unit should cool your space without driving up your power bill.
-You should check the SEER rating first; higher numbers mean better performance, and a SEER of 14 is a solid target for a window unit.
-Look at annual energy use too, since some models use as little as 23 kilowatt-hours and cost less over time.
+You should check the efficiency rating first when it is listed; higher efficiency usually means better cooling performance for the energy used.
+Look at annual energy use too, since lower energy use can cost less over time.
 Lower wattage, like 450 watts, can also help you save while still cooling a small room well.
-Choose units with eco-friendly refrigerants such as R-32, which support efficiency and reduce environmental impact.
+Choose units with modern refrigerants such as R-32 when available, and compare the full product label before buying.
 Even noise can matter indirectly, because quieter units often use better motors and insulation, which can lower power consumption during operation.

 Portability Needs